Green your financial sector products and lower your risk

 Organizations seeking financing through the issuance of debt in capital markets or from financial institutions may wish to consider the investor appeal of green bonds and green loans.
 Green bonds are a growing segment of capital markets.
 Many green bond issuances are oversubscribed and attract more investors than “plain vanilla” bonds from the same issuer.

-Futurepast works with NSF to provide consulting and verification services that enable biomaterials companies to designate their bonds or loans as “green” while minimizing the risk of accusations of “greenwashing.”
+Futurepast worked with NSF until 2021 to provide consulting and verification services that enable biomaterials companies to designate their bonds or loans as “green” while minimizing the risk of accusations of “greenwashing.”
 NSF is an approved verification body for the Climate Bond Standard, whose certification label assures investors that financed assets and activities will make a positive impact to the future low‐carbon economy.
 Issuers of debt obligations may choose other options, such as declaring adherence to the Green Bond Principles or to the Green Loan Principles.
 In either case, Futurepast can advise issuers or borrowers on establishing the necessary procedures to ensure that environmental claims associated with debt issuance conform to criteria.
 Issuing green debt does not ensure a lower cost of capital, though some studies suggest that issuers of green debt may save a few basis points of interest compared to plain vanilla debt instruments of the same credit quality.
 But there are other incentives.

 Issuers of green bonds have repeatedly reported that labeled bonds draw a larger and more diverse set of investors than plain vanilla bonds.
 They also report reputational benefits from issuing green bonds.